Fraan-Lab/Fraan-Lab/README.md

 **Fraan-Lab/Fraan-Lab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 <p> Welcome to my Portfolio!
-Soy Franchesca una entusiasta del mundo de los datos </p>
+I'm Franchesca, a data enthusiast with a Bachelor's degree in Management Sciences and specialized in data analysis. </p>

 <p> Bienvenidos a mi Portafolio!
-Soy Franchesca una entusiasta del mundo de los datos. </p>
+Soy Franchesca, una entusiasta del mundo de los datos graduada de Ciencias de la Administración y especializada en el análisis de datos. </p>

 ## Skills
   - [x] Data Cleaning